nodetool-ai/nodetool/README.md

 4. **⚙️ Worker**: Performs the actual processing of individual nodes, allowing for parallel execution and scalability.
 Can also call external APIs like OpenAI, Replicate, and others.

-## Key Features:
+### Key Features

-- **Build anything, run from anywhere**: Create your AI workflows in a node-based editor, then run them from anywhere using the API
+- **Build Anything, Run Anywhere**: Create AI workflows in a node-based editor, run them from anywhere using the API.
-- **Real-time Communication**: WebSocket connections enable live updates and interactive workflow execution.
+- **Real-Time Communication**: WebSocket connections enable live updates and interactive workflow execution.
-- **Scalable Processing**: The Worker architecture allows for distributed processing of node tasks.
+- **Scalable Processing**: Worker architecture allows distributed processing of node tasks.
-- **Flexible Node System**: Easy integration of new node types and AI services.
+- **Flexible Node System**: Easily integrate new node types and AI services.

-## Data Flow:
+### Data Flow

-1. User interacts with the React Frontend to create or modify workflows.
+1. User interacts with the React frontend to create or modify workflows.
-2. Frontend communicates with the API Server to save workflows and initiate execution.
+2. Frontend communicates with the API server to save workflows and initiate execution.
-3. API Server delegates workflow execution to the WebSocket Runner.
+3. API server delegates workflow execution to the WebSocket Runner.
-4. WebSocket Runner coordinates the execution of individual nodes through Workers.
+4. WebSocket Runner coordinates execution of nodes via Workers.
-5. Results are sent back to the Frontend in real-time via WebSocket connections.
+5. Results are sent back to the frontend in real-time via WebSocket connections.

-This architecture enables NodeTool to handle complex AI workflows efficiently, providing a seamless experience for users while maintaining the flexibility to incorporate various AI services and custom nodes.

-## 🛠️ Implementing Custom Nodes
+## Implementing Custom Nodes 🛠️

 Extend NodeTool's functionality by creating custom nodes: